This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 At the north end of Lake Pukaki is the only villge, Aoraki/Mount Cook.
 It’s a very small resort with just a few hotels and camping areas.

-But it’s a good place to stay in since Aoraki/Mount Cook village is a perfect base from where to explore Mt Cook National Park and its glaciers and glacier lakes.
+Nevertheless, the little village is a perfect base from where to explore Mt Cook National Park and its glaciers and glacier lakes.

 Photographing the white peaks of Mount Cook

-I also have a post about driving on from Mount Cook:
+We also have a post about driving on from Mount Cook:

 More on New Zealand Travel